henrahmagix/stimulus_tests/README.md

 ```

 You can setup any other example individually by ensuring the following:
-- `include StimulusTests::DSL` is added to the example group.
+- `StimulusTests::DSL` is included in the example group.
 - Examples are run with a JavaScript driver.

 ## Contributing